 Throughout history, the popular holiday destination, Majorca, has been home to several cultures.
-Before being annexed by the Spanish empire, the island was occupied by number of civilizations including the ancient Talayotic culture, the Romans, the Moors, and the Byzantine Empire.
-The various peoples that fed on this land have left their particular marks on its culinary scene.
-While the Romans cultivated its tasty olives and squeezed fine wine from its grapes, the Arabs profited from its sheep and lamb cattle and created delightful meat hot pots and savory cheese.
+Before being annexed by the Spanish Empire, the island was occupied by a number of civilizations including the ancient Talayotic culture, the Romans, the Moors, and the Byzantine Empire.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.